 So far, we have mapped out information in 35 countries and territories.
 Not all have a known government digital health strategy, but many have programs and local or facility-based policies related to technology for improving local and national health systems.
 The map contains at least one point of information from over 90% of territories and countries in the region.
 Finding this information hasn’t been easy!
 We’re hoping you’ll contact us if you know of others!
 We plan to keep the info as updated as possible.

 37% (13 out of 25) of countries on the map are from the Caribbean.

 37% (13 out of 25) of countries on the map are from South America.

 17% (6 out of 35) of countries on the map are from Central America.

 8,5% (3 out of 35) are overseas territories belonging to the United Kingdom → Anguilla, Bermuda and the Cayman Islands.

-Telemedicine is a major part of many points we uncovered, with many government and private initiatives that facilitate remote capacity building, appointments and consultations.
+Telemedicine is a major part of many points, with many government and private initiatives that facilitate remote capacity building, appointments and consultations.
 Another theme we have found across the region is that more and more local groups are moving away from paper-based systems by digitizing administrative processes, medical records and other tracking systems.

 Do you want to be added to the list?
 Contact Us and we’ll add you, or you’re welcome to fill out the short form at the bottom of the map (in English and in Spanish) about your Latin American or Caribbean digital health example.
 We plan to add as many examples as possible.
 We’d love to see more information from NGOs, local groups, the private sector, etc.